-CENTER FOR THE ARTS, CULTURE AND LITERACY
+CENTER FOR COMMUNITY ARTS

 The Western Institute is actively involved in meeting the cultural needs of the region.
-This is accomplished by providing programs for youth such as Kindermusik©, Suzuki and traditional music lessons, Sketch Club, Griffon Jr. Singers, and other educational and fun programs which introduce a variety of forms of the arts to area youth.
+This is accomplished by providing programs for youth such as music lessons, Sketch Club, Griffon Jr. Singers, and other educational and fun programs which introduce a variety of forms of the arts to area youth.
 In addition, the Center provides programs for adults who are interested in enriching their lives through exploration and hands-on experiences in the arts and culture.